manojahs/Namaste_React/README.md

 const jsxheading = <h1>Namaste React</h1>
 console.log(jsxheading);
 It will print object bcz
-so this jsxheading it works as a createElement later Js-object once render it will convert into HTMl
+JSX will be converting into Reactelement which is handled by Babel so this jsxheading it works as a createElement later Js-object once render it will convert into HTMl